josephdubon/connect-four/readme.md

-## Assessment: Connect Four Team Project
+## Game: Connect Four Team Project
-Assessment: Connect Four

 In Connect Four, one player is assigned Red and the other player is assigned Black.
 Players alternate inserting their pieces into one of the 7 columns of a 7x6 grid.
 The first player to get four of their pieces in a row (horizontal, vertical, or diagonal), wins.